Nebo-M

 The Nebo-M or Nebo-ME (in Cyrillic: 55Ж6МЕ «Небо-МЕ», Nebo means "sky") also known as RLM-ME or 55Zh6ME (export version) is an integrated multi-functional radar system that features a multiple programmable multi-band design radars and a central data fusion.
-The radar began to be investigated in 1984.
 The radar complex is made up of a command post module and one to three different radars which are deployed on separate 8x8 24-ton trucks.
-The manufacturer claims this radar system can detect 5th generation aircraft like the F-22 and F-35 and detect long-range ballistic missile launches.
+The radar system claims to be able to detect 5th generation aircraft like the F-22 and the F-35 as well as detect long-range ballistic missile launches.
 Nebo-ME is an export version with some downgraded characteristics.

 History

-System design was initiated on a mobile chassis in 1999, after NATO countries intervened in the Federal Republic of Yugoslavia, in which the stealth F-117 participated - one was shot down by S-125 Neva with help of P-18 radar - Russia started to perceive stealth aircraft as a possible future threat to their security.
+Design was initiated on a mobile chassis in 1999, after NATO countries intervened in the Federal Republic of Yugoslavia, in which the stealth F-117 participated - one was shot down by S-125 Neva with help of P-18 radar, and as a result, Russia started to perceive stealth aircraft as a possible future threat to their security.
 To counter that threat, they deemed that detection of such aircraft had to be made possible at greater ranges.
 Production started in 2010 and the system was tested on training grounds in 2011.
 It was publicly presented in 2012.
-In 2012-2013 deliveries started to the Russian Armed Forces.
+In 2012–2013 deliveries started to the Russian Armed Forces.

 Composition and description

 As a system, Nebo-M is a complex which features different radars.
-From the beginning, Nebo-M represented a modification and modernization of older VHF band Nebo SVU, L-band Protivnik G, and S/X-band Gamma S1 radars on mobile chassis.
+From the beginning, Nebo-M represented a modification and modernization of the older VHF band based Nebo SVU, L-band Protivnik G, and S/X-band Gamma S1 radars on mobile chassis.
 The designations of the newer variants are RLM-S, RLM-D, RLM-M, and the command post KU-RLK.
 The full system with the maximum number of radars can be deployed in 40 minutes.
 At minimum deployment with one radar, the system cannot achieve full range or detect all types of air objects, however it can still trace stealth aircraft if deployed with an RLM-M. All radars from Nebo-M system can be used separately for independent deployment, or as pairs.

-Nebo-M can exchange observed information with antiaircraft missile systems like Pantsir missile system, S-300, and S-400 or others in order to guide them towards threats.
+Nebo-M can exchange observed information with anti-aircraft missile systems like the Pantsir missile system, S-300, S-400 or others in order to guide them towards threats.